-Note 2 - Net Loss per Share
+Note 3 - Net Loss per Share

 We compute basic net loss per share by dividing net loss by the weighted average number of common shares outstanding during the period.
 To determine diluted share count, we apply the treasury stock method to determine the dilutive effect of outstanding stock option shares, restricted stock units ("RSUs"), and Employee Stock Purchase Plan ("ESPP") shares.
-Our application of the treasury stock method includes, as assumed proceeds, the average unamortized stock-based compensation expense for the period and the impact of the pro forma deferred tax benefit or cost associated with stock-based compensation expense.
+Our application of the treasury stock method includes, as assumed proceeds, the average unamortized stock-based compensation expense for the period.
 When we are in a net loss position, we do not include dilutive securities as their inclusion would reduce the net loss per share.